 29-year-old heart-arrester Barbara Bach maybe isn’t a threat to any Oscar nominees, but she plays her part well, and is so damn stunning that serious questions about life’s essential fairness arise.
 Ringo was no fool.
 Bad Bond Girl scorched-earth comes via Caroline Munro as another of Stromberg’s assassins.
 If I was going to select a lady to try and murder me by helicopter, she’d be the front-runner.

 Marvin Hamlisch would not seem the first choice for scoring this kind of thing (John Barry was unable), but he does a slick job, amping thrills when needed, making lush with the romancing and tossing in witty humorous swipes from other familiar film compositions.
 Carly Simon’s song “Nobody Does It Better” became a #2 chart hit.
-Action scenes are high quality, with the final wild battle inside Stromberg’s tanker an exciting and spectacular set-piece (ala You Only Live Twice).
+Action scenes are good quality, with the final wild battle inside Stromberg’s tanker an exciting and spectacular set-piece (ala You Only Live Twice).
 Nobody does it bigger—$1,800,000 of the $14,000,000 budget was spent by Production Designer Ken Adam on building the largest soundstage in the world, used for the interior shots of the Icarus, Stromberg’s supertanker.
 At 336′ x 139′ x 44′, with a water tank holding 1.2 million gallons, the set was so vast that cameraman Claude Renoir, whose eyesight was failing (the film looks beautiful throughout) had trouble lighting his shots, so the story goes Adam asked his friend Stanley Kubrick to help for several hours, keeping it strictly hush-hush.

 The large-scale models of the submarines make a fearful impression; the scene where they are sent out to start Stromberg’s apocalypse is one of the eeriest in the series: as the sleek death-vessels (what else are they?) head out, Jurgen’s smooth doom-tone caresses our too-possible Fate with “Observe, Mr. Bond, the instruments of Armageddon.”